-- 1. The coach will remind players that they are to listen only to the coach and not to remarks from the sideline made by parents and spectators.
-This will ensure that players are not distracted and will eliminate any confusion by the player - 2.
-The coach may substitute the player whose parent(s) are coaching from the sidelines.
+1. The coach will remind players that they are to listen only to the coach and not to remarks from the sideline made by parents and spectators.
+This will ensure that players are not distracted and will eliminate any confusion by the player

+- 2. The coach may substitute the player whose parent(s) are coaching from the sidelines. - In addition, see Policy #12- All Parents attending practice must stay along fence line and off the playing surface.